semantic-release/semantic-release/README.md

   </a>
 </p>

-**semantic-release** automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
+**semantic-release** automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.

-This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](http://semver.org) specification.
+This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](http://semver.org) specification and communicating the **impact** of changes to consumers.

 > Trust us, this will change your workflow for the better. – [egghead.io](https://egghead.io/lessons/javascript-how-to-write-a-javascript-library-automating-releases-with-semantic-release)